Springfield Oregon Christmas Parade

-The Springfield Community Parade Corporation non-profit organization will present the annual community parade “A Storybook Christmas!” on December 7th at 1 pm.
-This year marks the 61st Annual Springfield Christmas Parade!
+The Springfield Community Parade Corporation non-profit organization will present the annual community parade “Melodies & Memories!” on December 6th at 1 pm in downtown Springfield Oregon.
+This year marks the 62nd Annual Springfield Christmas Parade!

-Through those 61 years, the Springfield Christmas Parade has gained the notable reputation of being the “oldest and coldest” (and sometimes “wettest”) parade in Oregon.
+Through 62 years, the Springfield Christmas Parade has gained the notable reputation of being the “oldest and coldest” (and sometimes “wettest”) parade in Oregon.
 There have been some years of sunny and dry weather, but so far the “damper and frostier” reputation still maintains.

 The parade began in 1953 with the majority of the floats being handmade and a “family affair”.
 Through the years, floats and decorated cars, lots of decorated horses and other animals, along with the marching units of bands and dancers, and more, have all entered in the community spirit of our awesome parade.
 Handmade and family entries are still as much a part of the parade today as the more detailed and fancier floats.
 In 1954, “Santa and Reindeer to Visit Springfield” made the headlines of the local paper.
 In 1955, there were 26 floats – compared to recent numbers of almost 100 entries.
 The parade has continued consistently each year all the way up to today.

 The Tuba Carol Concert will hold its annual free concert at noon on parade day, tentatively scheduled to be held at Two Rivers/Dos Rios Elementary School, 1084 G Street in Springfield.

 WE WANT YOU!

-Please go to our website to download the entry form for this year’s parade will be available on our website the end of August.
+Entry information for this year’s parade will be available on our website the end of August.
 Entry deadline is November 15th. www.springfieldchristmasparade.org.
 If you have any questions, please call 541.988.0955.

 We are always looking for new volunteers.
 If you would like to volunteer to help with the parade, please contact us at 541.988.0955.

-We look forward to the best parade ever this 61st year!
+We look forward to another fabulous community parade this 62nd year!
 Thank you, Springfield, for the honor and privilege of being able to bring the parade to you every December.
-Happy 61st!
+Happy 62nd!